nwang123/TIPS/README.md

 Data
 ===========
 There are two data: heart data and brain data.
 Since the size of the GWAS dataset is too large, we split it to chunks in order to save computation time.
-Details are in data file.
+There are limitation of files size in Github, so only part of the data is uploaded.
+If you are interested in the complete data file, please refer to <wangneng7877@gmail.com>.